r-keegan/di-workshop-01-intro-to-p5/README.md

 ```

 **What does setup do?**
+Variables declared within setup() are not accessible within other functions, There can only be one setup() function for each program and it should not be called again after it's initial execution.

 **What do `{` `}` mean?
 What happens if you remove one?**
+The program crashes

 **What do the numbers in `background(0, 0, 0)` do?
 What happens when you change
 them?
 How is this different from Sketch A?**
+We are no longer setting the variables to red, green and blue.
+There is already a background function which will set the RGB when the numbers are specified.

 Now look at these lines: